-CDC director says some U.S. states may be ready to reopen May 1
+CDC director says 19-20 U.S. states may be ready to reopen May 1

 “There are a number of states - 19, 20 states - that really have had limited impact from it.
 So I think we will see some states that are, the governors feel that they’re ready, we’re poised to assist them with that reopening,” Redfield said.

-Trump said at his daily White House briefing Monday evening that he was close to completing a plan for ending America’s coronavirus shutdown, which has thrown millions out of work, and may forge ahead with restarting the battered U.S. economy in some parts of the country even before May 1.
+Trump said on Monday evening he was close to completing a plan for ending America’s coronavirus shutdown, which has thrown millions out of work, and may restart the battered U.S. economy in some areas even before May 1.
+He said around 20 states were “in extremely good shape and could reopen fairly quickly.

 The president took renewed aim at the World Health Organization at the briefing, saying he has instructed his administration to halt U.S. funding to the Geneva-based institution over its handling of the pandemic.